Block Email Address or Domain via Anti-Spam Policies in Microsoft 365

 When you block a sender’s email or domain using anti-spam policies, the email is designated as high-confidence spam.
 The policy-defined action is then enforced on the sender’s email.

-For example, if the High Confidence Spam action is configured to Move the message to the Junk Email Folder, the email will be rerouted to the user’s Junk email folder.
+For example, if the High Confidence Spam action is configured to move the message to the Junk Email Folder, the email will be rerouted to the user’s junk email folder.
+You can apply below actions to an email identified as high-confidence spam.

 Block an Email address or domain using Anti-spam policies

-Add an Email address or domain in the Block Senders list of Anti-spam policies using PowerShell
+Method 2: Add an email address or domain to the Block Senders list of Anti-spam policies using PowerShell

 Install Exchange Online PowerShell module